Sexual abuse scandal in the Salesian order: Western United States

 Fr.
+John Roche, SDB Fr.
+John Roche has been accused of sexual abuse in a lawsuit filed in San Francisco on March 18, 2021.
+Roche held several high-level leadership positions with the Salesians, including director of the Institute for Salesian Studies, vocation director for the Salesian Western Province, and founding director and president of a Salesian-affiliated high school in Watsonville, California.

+Fr.
+Gerald "Gerry" Wertz, SDB Gerry Wertz was included in an updated list of accused priests provided by the Archdiocese of Los Angeles in 2018.
+A civil suit filed 2/24/2011 accuses Wertz of sexually abusing a 15-year-old boy at St. John Bosco High School in Bellflower 1993–1994.
+Wertz was a teacher and counselor at the school at the time of the alleged abuse.
+The boy reported the abuse at the time; Wertz was not disciplined.
+Wertz is said to be living in 2011 at the Salesian Provincial Residence in San Francisco (1 block away from Cathedral school).
+Included on the Los Angeles Archdiocese's updated list 12/6/2018, which notes a report to the Archdiocese in 2018 of incident(s) 1993–1994.

+Fr.
 Stephen Whelan, SDB Stephen Whelan was the editor of Salesian Bulletin in 1997.
 Civil suit filed in 2003 by a man alleging abuse, including rape, by Fr.
 Whelan when he was a student at Salesian High School (Richmond, California) from 1969 to the early 1970s.
 Whelan's accuser said Brother Sal Billante, SDB witnessed the abuse and said nothing.
 Further, the victim-survivor told a counselor and was then chastised and threatened by the school principal.
 Also, that school administrator Fr.
 David Purdy, SDB attempted to induce him to commit suicide.
 Whelan was still active in August 2005.
 A civil trial began on July 7, 2006.
 On July 19, 2006, a jury awarded the plaintiff $600,000 in damages.
 Whelan was removed from his position after the verdict and was moved to the Salesian Order provincial house in San Francisco, California.
 The Salesians of Don Bosco appealed the ruling and the California Court of Appeals upheld the verdict in August 2008.
 Whelan was removed from public ministry as a result and was added to the Diocese of Oakland (California)'s list of credibly accused priests in 2019.